 I write stories that insist on coming out, even if they get mangled in the process.
 I write serious stuff and fun stuff as part of my professional work and my volunteer work.
 I write about personal things that touch me, and things that make me wonder.
 And when I am puzzled, I write to understand things.
 Most of the recent writing and resource creation is related to dementia care in India.

 As part of my professional work (software consultant, trainer and author), I have, over the years, written several books on process and quality.
 The more recent of these are available as Kindle eBooks, such as the quiz books on CMMI®/ People CMM® that I recently co-authored: Quiz Book on CMMI® – DEV (V1.3), Quiz Book on CMMI® – SVC (V1.3), and Quiz Book on People CMM® (V2.0).
-Amongst the professional books I have written, my personal favourite is my business novel — Aligning Ferret: How an Organization Meets Extraordinary Challenges.
+Amongst the professional books I have written, my personal favourite is my business novel, Aligning Ferret: How an Organization Meets Extraordinary Challenges.
 Aligning Ferret is a story that uses a crisis in a fictional organization to explore concepts of strategy and performance management systems for organization-wide alignment.
 I enjoyed creating and depicting a very normal ‘hero’ who faces extraordinary challenges at work even as he struggles for that ever-problematic work-and-home-life balance.
 No stodgy, preachy stuff here.
-The paperback version received great reviews (here and here) and the book is now available as a Kindle eBook!
+The book has got good reviews, too, and is now available as a Kindle eBook!
 Check the Aligning Ferret ebook (including reviews and samples) on Amazon.com or Amazon.in.

 For well over a decade I was the primary caregiver for my mother, who had dementia; caregiving work, worries, and insights formed a major part of my mind-share and timeshare.
 Concerned at the problems being faced by caregivers in India and the lack of support and systems, I created a 90+ page website to specifically support dementia caregivers in India at Dementia Care Notes (its Hindi version is here: Dementia Hindi), and uploaded English and Hindi videos for dementia caregiving topics.
 My mother has passed away, but I continue to maintain/ update the online resources and also support dementia caregivers.
 I also blog on wordpress.com to share my experiences, observations, and concerns as a caregiver, and to share Resources for volunteers helping caregivers.
 I have also started a Hindi blog on dementia.